Afghanistan withdrawal draws concerns over abducted American | Law-Order

 “He said he was very well aware and he asked me to also let the family know that he was aware and was on top of it,” Duckworth said.

-The U.S. has not disclosed much about Frerichs' fate or status but confirmed Monday that it was in active negotiations with the Taliban.
+The U.S. has not disclosed much about Frerichs' fate or status but confirmed Monday that there were active discussions with the Taliban.

+State Department spokesman Ned Price said in a statement that U.S. peace envoy Zalmay Khalilzad, working closely with Roger Carstens, the special presidential envoy for hostage affairs, ''has continued to press the Taliban for Mr. Frerichs' release, and continues to raise his status in senior level engagements in Doha and Islamabad.

-Whelan's brother, David, said in a statement that he was hopeful for rapprochement between Moscow and Washington but also concerned that the tit-for-tat actions — Russia responded to the U.S. sanctions with its own diplomatic sanctions — may have made that more challenging.
+Whelan's brother, David, said in a statement last week that he was hopeful for rapprochement between Moscow and Washington but also concerned that the tit-for-tat actions — Russia responded to the U.S. sanctions by announcing its own expulsion of diplomats — may have made that more challenging.

 “First, the sanctions continue to make it difficult for the two nations to create the relationship and dialogue necessary to create conditions that might lead to Paul's release,” Whelan wrote.
 “Second, the winnowing of US Embassy staff in Russia will make the difficult work of consular support even harder.”